 The University utilizes a mixture of informal quotations and formal RFQs/RFPs, dependent upon the projected dollar amount and complexity of a particular commodity/service.
-Responses to quotations must be returned directly to Procurement and Business Services, not to the requesting department.
+Responses to quotations must be returned directly to Risk Management and Procurement, not to the requesting department.
 This policy serves to protect confidential pricing information provided by the supplier and also ensures that each supplier will be treated fairly in procurement decisions.
-Vendors who decline to bid on a particular project are asked to notify Procurement and Business Services via facsimile or email.
+Vendors who decline to bid on a particular project are asked to notify Risk Management and Procurement via facsimile or email.
 Any bid received after the specified due date will be considered non-responsive.

-A properly executed purchase order or a University credit card is required to procure the majority of the goods and services for the University.
-The purchase order number must be provided, either in writing (preferred) or verbally, before any items are shipped or services provided.
-Contracts are sometimes used as a substitute commitment document, e.g., for equipment leases.
+A properly executed purchase order is required to procure the majority of the goods for the University.
+Vendors should receive a signed purchase order before any items are shipped or services provided.
+Items shipped without a purchase order will not be paid for by the University and will be returned to the vendor with an RMA number at the vendor's sole expense.
 All invoices related to a purchase order must bear an authorized purchase order number.
 The University will not be held financially responsible for any invoicing that does not bear an authorized purchase order number, when applicable.

 All contracts and agreements must bear the signature of an authorized agent of the University.
 Any contract $10,000 or more must be signed by the senior vice president of finance and operations in order to be considered an enforceable agreement.
 Department directors/chairs may sign agreements under $10,000.
 Please verify that your copy of the agreement contains the appropriate signature prior to proceeding with your work.
-All invoices related to a contract or agreement must bear an agreement number.
+All invoices related to a contract or agreement must bear the agreement number noted in the agreement.
 The University will not be held financially responsible for invoicing that does not bear an agreement number, when applicable.

 Invoices should be directed to the Accounts Payable Department, Point Park University, 201 Wood Street, Pittsburgh, PA 15222, in a timely fashion.
+Invoices may also be emailed to firstname.lastname@example.org.
 The University's standard payment terms are Net 30 days unless otherwise negotiated on an individual contract basis.
 The University is exempt from the payment of state sales tax on most purchases.
 Requests for tax exemption certificates should be directed to the Business Office at 412-392-3966.

 Delivery Status Updates

-Procurement and Business Services will call routinely to inquire about the status of deliveries, particularly those that have exceeded the expected due date.
+Risk Management and Procurement will call routinely to inquire about the status of deliveries, particularly those that have exceeded the expected due date.
 Please remember that "on-time" delivery is a key component of supplier evaluation; poor delivery will preclude a supplier from receiving future business.